 - Mention a visit.
 If you live far away, you might want to mention a time when you will be visiting the area and are available to meet.

-- Edit, edit, edit.
-This email is another chance to make a first impression on the employer.
+- Review and Edit.
+This email is another opportunity to make a good first impression on the employer.
 Make sure your email is professional and thoroughly edited.